nephio-project/docs/user-guide/exercises.md

 ```
 </details>

-## Step 3: Deploy two edge clusters
+## Step 3: Deploy two Edge clusters

-Next, you can deploy a fleet of two edge clusters by applying the
+Next, you can deploy two Edge clusters by applying the
 PackageVariantSet that can be found in the `tests` directory:

 ```bash